piotrekkr/salesforce-archivist/README.md

 # Salesforce Archivist

 This project aims to ease the process of archiving files uploaded to Salesforce.
-Storage in Salesforce can be very expensive and often there is no real need to keep old files inside Salesforce.
+Storage in Salesforce can be costly, and often there is no real need to keep old files inside Salesforce.
 Using this project allows you to download files attached to objects in Salesforce and store them on disk.
-To be sure that download process was executed correctly there is also a way to validate all downloaded files on disk against checksums from Salesforce.
+To be sure that the download process was executed correctly, there is also a way to validate all downloaded files on disk against checksums from Salesforce.

 ## Motivation